By

 Based rollups are the latest interpretation of that concept, but they are not in direct competition with optimistic and ZK rollups.
 Whereas optimistic and ZK rollups take different approaches to validating state, based rollups are defined by the way they deal with sequencing.
 While a traditional rollup, be it an optimistic or a zero-knowledge one - uses its own sequencer, a ‘based’ rollup utilizes its base Layer 1 protocol for the same purpose.

 While the term sequencing is largely associated with rollups, it describes a process that’s integral to the broader Web3 ecosystem.
 Essentially, sequencing is the process of ordering transactions within a chain.
+The sequencing process is crucial for organizing transactions into blocks and maintaining security and efficiency across blockchain networks.
 The process is just as integral to Layer 1s, as is to L2’s, but the sequencer designs may vary greatly depending on the type of the network.
 For example, a big L1 network is likely to have a much more decentralized approach to sequencing, while a rollup protocol may be limited to using a centralized sequencer.
+Based sequencing is a method used in based rollups to leverage Layer 1's consensus for transaction ordering, enhancing both security and collaboration between protocol layers.

 Compared to a big Layer 1 protocol like Ethereum (which is practically the base L1 to most major rollups), the scale and scope of a rollup is quite small.
 Naturally, this means that there is a higher risk of a sequencer or validator failure, which may result in the user having their assets frozen.
 For that reason, most rollups develop mechanisms such as escape hatches, which are designed to counter such scenarios.